C.J. Abrams Player Props: Nationals vs. Reds

 C.J.
 Abrams At The Plate

-- Abrams has 14 doubles, three triples, seven home runs and nine walks while hitting .234.
+- Abrams is batting .231 with 14 doubles, three triples, seven home runs and nine walks.

-- In 58.9% of his 73 games this season, Abrams has picked up at least one hit.
-He's also had 14 multi-hit games.
+- He has gone deep in seven games this season (9.5%), homering in 2.5% of his chances at the plate.

-- Abrams has driven in a run in 21 games this season (28.8%), including nine games with more than one RBI (12.3%).
-He has also driven in three or more of his team's runs in three contests.
+- Abrams has had at least one RBI in 28.4% of his games this season (21 of 74), with two or more RBI nine times (12.2%).
+He has also been responsible for three or more of his team's runs in three contests.

-- In 27 of 73 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.